Creaparue/Sample-Template/Readme.md

 This is a Readme Template.
 Replace this paragraph with an introduction to your mod, and a short description to help users and potential collaborators understand understand it's purpose.

 ## Note For Mod Authors:
 You're welcome to use this mod as a template for your own creations.
+Yeah !
+Yeah !
+Wooh !
+Wooh !
 In GitHub, hit the "Fork" button, and it will walk you through creating your own Repository, which you can Clone to your PC and start modding with.

 [![GitHub forks](https://img.shields.io/github/forks/BG3-Community-Library-Team/Sample-Template)](https://GitHub.com/BG3-Community-Library-Team/Sample-Template/network/)